-Over the last 12 months, Interactive Brokers Group's shares have ranged in value from as little as US$33.7 up to US$56.74.
+Over the last 12 months, Interactive Brokers Group's shares have ranged in value from as little as US$39.6286 up to US$80.4496.
 A popular way to gauge a stock's volatility is its "beta".

 Interactive Brokers Group overview

 Interactive Brokers Group, Inc. operates as an automated electronic broker worldwide.
-It specializes in executing and clearing trades in securities, futures, foreign exchange instruments, bonds, and mutual funds.
-The company custodies and services accounts for hedge and mutual funds, registered investment advisors, proprietary trading groups, introducing brokers, and individual investors.
+It specializes in executing and clearing trades in stocks, options, futures, foreign exchange instruments, bonds, mutual funds, and exchange traded funds (ETFs).
+The company custodies and services accounts for hedge and mutual funds, ETFs, registered investment advisors, proprietary trading groups, introducing brokers, and individual investors.
 In addition, it offers custody, prime brokerage, securities, and margin lending services.
-Further, the company provides electronic execution and clearing services.
-It serves institutional and individual customers through approximately 120 electronic exchanges and market centers.
-The company was founded in 1977 and is headquartered in Greenwich, Connecticut.
+The company serves institutional and individual customers through approximately 135 electronic exchanges and market centers.
+Interactive Brokers Group, Inc. was founded in 1977 and is headquartered in Greenwich, Connecticut.

 Frequently asked questions